HimeshKoli/NLPChatbot/README.md

 <br>[Our website - head over to Aboutus page to see our team](https://travelwithbappa.web.app/)

 ## Basics of NLP
-Natural Language Processing is a specialized field which deals with text based data.
+Natural Language Processing is a specialized field which deals with Human language text based data.
 We first imported ```nltk``` library to have access to its various functions which will help us pre-process our input messages in a way the system will understand.
-The functions we imported from ```nltk``` library for our project are as follows:
+The functions we used from ```nltk``` library for our project are as follows:

 **Tokenization**